 Twitching after brain injury could be a sign of spasticity.
 But there are also other reasons your muscles could be twitching.
 In some cases, muscle twitching can actually be a positive indicator of recovery.

-This article will explain the most common causes of twitching after a brain injury plus some of the best treatments for it.
+This article will explain the most common causes of twitching after a head injury plus some of the best treatments for it.

 There are many possible causes of twitching after brain injury, not all of which are negative.